ethereum-oasis-op/baseline/examples/google-sheets-connector/README.md

 TODO Kyle

 ## Microsoft Dynamics ERP
 The Microsoft Dynamics ERP component is extension code written that connects to the Provide shuttle environments.
 It is written in X++ - the native language for Dynamics.
 It translates the native Dynamics objects to the ones required by the Baseline Service.
-Also regularly polls the Baseline service for news comming from the network.
+Also regularly polls the Baseline service for news coming from the network.

 ![Microsoft Dynamics](images/dynamics.png)